Background and activities

 Thomas Brandt (b.
-1971) is associate professor of History in the Department for History and Classical Studies at the Norwegian University for Science and Technology.
+1971) is an associate professor of History at the Department for Historcal Studies at the Norwegian University for Science and Technology.
 He received his doctoral degree from NTNU in 2006, where his dissertation examined the cultural production, mediation and consumption of the Italian 'Vespa' scooter in the 1950s and 1960s.

-Brandt has published several works in Norwegian, ranging from military industrial history to media history and urban waterfront development history.
-He has also published internationally, with works on design history, Italian business history and university history.
+Brandt have published several works ranging from military industrial history to media history and urban waterfront development history.
+He has also published works on design history, business history and university history.
 His most recent book is the history of his own alma mater NTNU, covering 250 years of science and higher education, written in collaboration with historian Ola Nordal.
-Currently,

 Brandt is teaching courses in digital history, history of technology and cultural heritage studies.
 Apart from teaching and research, Brandt has also experience with creating innovative museum exhibitions through an engagement as researcher at the NTNU Faros Knowledge Park.
 He was part of the team behind the exhibition Klima X at the Norwegian Museum of Science and Technology in Oslo that received the Roy L. Shafer Leading Edge Award in 2009.